lsst-dm/dmtn-050/index.rst

 Initial schema
 --------------

-The initial schema will be a copy of the Live EFD with minor additions.
+The initial schema will be a copy of the Original Format EFD with minor additions.
 The list of tables, including one per telemetry, event, or command topic, will remain the same, with the possible exception of a "blacklisted" set configured into the EFD Transformation Service.
 (This blacklist feature is not expected to be used.
 In particular, any privacy-sensitive data is expected to be copied and transformed with limitations placed on access.)
 For appropriate tables, a column will be added with an exposure identifier.